Wednesday evenings: 8-9:15 p.m. teaching; requests until 11:30 p.m. $6. Dance parties every fifth week.

 Arts and culture programming features music, film and literary events.
 Public programs designed in partnership with guest curators and local artists.

 Theater's mission is to celebrate the diversity and heritage of both Jewish American and Israeli culture through entertaining and thought-provoking live performances.

 Year-round performances featuring singer-songwriters, concerts, eclectic music, conversations with authors; spotlights up-and-coming performers.
 Summer evening outdoor concerts.

 Thought-provoking lecture series, award-winning art gallery, concerts, author readings, renowned performers, cultural events, and much more.

-Arts venue featuring internationally acclaimed performers and authors in a stimulating season of music, drama, dance, lectures, art and more.
+Arts venue featuring internationally acclaimed performers and authors in stimulating season of music, drama, dance, lectures, and art.